 Patience and dedication are key

-Despite all this, with dedication and time, you can give your dog with bronchitis a good quality of life!
+Despite all this, with dedication and time, you may still be able to give your dog with chronic bronchitis a good quality of life!
 So please don’t lose hope when you are in the middle of the diagnostic process or trying to work on the kinks in the management plan.
 Be patient, be persistent in advocating for your dog, and partner with your veterinarian.
-And of course, keep on having fun and making memories with your dog.

 Have you shared your heart and home with a dog with chronic bronchitis?